 Pursuant to Danish legislation on vocational training, employers’ associations and trade unions establish national trade committees for all vocational courses.
 These committees are made up of an equal number of representatives of the employers and the employees.

 - Continuous updating of the content and framework of the apprenticeship in admissions regulations and course programmes

 - Apprenticeship Agreements – curtailment, credits, extensions

 - Liaison with ministries and organisations about the apprenticeships

 - Certificate of vocational aptitude and medals

-The national trade committees assigns tasks to local training committees at individual trade colleges.
+The national trade committees may assign tasks to local training councils at individual vocational colleges.

 Local training committees

-At the colleges, the national trade committees appoint a local training committee for each of the apprenticeships offered at the college.
+The vocational colleges establish local training councils for each of the apprenticeships courses offered at the college.
+The national trade committees appoints an equal number of members representing the employers and employees to the local training councils.
 At the local level, these are required to advise the colleges on the planning of the apprenticeships, work towards the development of partnerships with local employers and strive to secure further work placement opportunities.